You want smart political talk without the meltdowns?

 The things that he's already done with criminal justice reform and what he plans to do in the future, I'm very excited about that.

-He had unleashed economic prosperity, the likes of which this country had not seen in a very long time.
+Prior to that, he had unleashed economic prosperity, the likes of which this country had not seen in a very long time.

 Yes.

-Nobody did more for historically black colleges and and gave such a large financial commitment than President Donald J. Trump.
+Nobody did more for historically black colleges and gave such a large financial commitment than President Donald J. Trump.

 He never seems to get credit for it.

-Uh I doubt that that Alice Marie Johnson that he was if he was racist that uh that people that are African American like yourself that were unfairly sentenced and targeted.
+I doubt that Alice Marie Johnson, that he was, if he was racist, that people that are African American, like yourself, that were unfairly sentenced and targeted, you don't get one, you know, guilty of one offense in your life and get a life in prison.

 That is insanity.

-Plus 25 years in prison this is what I want to say about what President Trump did for me.
+Plus, 25 years in prison, this is what I want to say about what President Trump did for me.

 He looked at me as a person.

-When I've met with him in the past and I've spoken to him he don't speak to me as I'm a black woman.
+When I've met with him in the past and I've spoken to him, he don't speak to me as I'm a black woman.

-He speaks to me as I'm a human being he I can tell you right now I'll say it because I've had conversations about you with him.
+I could tell you right now, I'll say it because I've had conversations about you with him.

 He loves you.

-I look at what is happening to a city in Chicago where I have relatives at I was speaking to one of my relatives who was complaining about a facility that they said that they were not gonna fix.
+I was speaking to one of my relatives who was complaining about a facility that they said that they were not going to fix.

 I mean, it was in a park area.